fivetran/dbt_servicenow/models/docs.md

 Additional notes or details related to the fix for the issue.
 {% enddocs %}

+{% docs problem_fix_notes %}
+Additional notes or details related to the fix for the problem.
+{% enddocs %}

 {% docs known_error %}
 Indicates whether the issue is a known error with a documented resolution.
 {% enddocs %}

+{% docs is_known_error %}
+Indicates whether the issue is a known error with a documented resolution.
+{% enddocs %}

 {% docs major_problem %}
+Indicates whether the issue is categorized as a major problem.
+{% enddocs %}

+{% docs is_major_problem %}
 Indicates whether the issue is categorized as a major problem.
 {% enddocs %}